alekshura/SourceMapper/README.md

 }
 ```

+The `ClassName` property in `MappeAttribute` is responsible for name of the generated mapping class.
+For default `MappeAttribute` interface prefix `I` is truncated or `Impl` added to the class name if there is no `I` prefix
+in the mapping interface or abstract class name.

 ## Interface mapping

-## Class mapping

-`ClassName` are responsible for name of the generated mapping class name.
-If it is empty dotnet interface `I` truncated or `Impl` added to abstract class name

-## Embedded objects
-Lats assume, that we have "more complicated objects" to map `NoteDto MapToDto(NoteDao source)` with embedded objects:
+Use interfaces to prepare basic mapping.
+In a case when mapped object contains another objects, e.g.:

 ```
 public class NoteDto